Bacho Foto - stock.adobe.com

 Depending on your industry or specific enterprise requirements, you need to be careful about what data resides in a SaaS application.
 These requirements need to be part of the SLA, said Ed Featherston, technologist at Cloud Technology Partners, a consulting organization.

 Enterprises should include audit and reporting requirements as well to validate that the SaaS app meets security and compliance standards.
-For example, if the data that resides in the SaaS app needs to meet Health Insurance Portability and Accountability Act compliance regulations, it is the enterprise, not the vendor, that is responsible for violations.
+For example, if the data that resides in the SaaS app needs to meet Health Insurance Portability and Accountability Act compliance regulations, it is the enterprise, not the service provider, that is responsible for violations.
 Enterprises are always responsible for their own data.